 You can often adapt workouts to suit your needs.
 You might not be able to do all the moves or exercises and that’s OK.
 Doing some of the exercises will still be a good workout, especially if you enjoy the class or type of exercise.

-Sometimes you might try activities or exercises that seem impossible and you struggle to find a way to adapt it.
-Depending on your situation, you may find that with practice or as you gain muscles and get fitter, you can do something you could not when you started.
-This is not always possible but try not to lose hope if it’s hard at the start.
+You might try exercises that seem impossible or you struggle to adapt them.
+Over time, you may find that things you could not do when you started, you’re now able to do.
+This is not always possible but try not to lose hope if it’s hard at the beginning.
 It can help to retry some exercises after a month or so.

 Exercise in gaming

-Some gaming consoles and apps have games that help make exercising fun and a game.
-The best way is to search based on what console you have but here’s a few examples of what’s available:
+Some gaming consoles and apps have games that help make exercising fun.
+The best way to find exercise games is to search by the console you have.
+Here’s a few examples of what’s available:

 Ring Fit Adventure for Nintendo Switch In story mode you use exercise on your quest to defeat a bodybuilding dragon called Dragaux.
 There are also mini-games and individual workouts to focus on specific parts of your body.